Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - education

-What symptoms are related to excessive worry?
+What are the symptoms of excessive worry?

 People who experience excessive worry and anxiety may have physical and mental effects, such as: